decencyokobia/100-days-of-code-log/README.md

 Top priority is to figure out how to implement that filter on the todo list and properly display a progress bar or chart on the expense tracker.
 I also want to finish my React course, especially the section on fetching video games, so I don’t waste more time stuck in the same spot.
 Keeping it moving, one day at a time.

+# Day 5 of 100 — April 12, 2025

+Five days in, and I’m genuinely enjoying the process.
+It hasn’t been all smooth sailing — a few bumps here and there — but I’m taking every hiccup as a chance to learn.

+Yesterday, I struggled to implement a filter, but today I cracked it, thanks to ChatGPT!
+Turns out it’s not that different from the kind of filters I’ve used in my expense tracker.
+I just didn’t make the connection immediately because, well… I’m still pretty new to this. 😅

+But with a bit of hands-on practice (and no copy-pasting — I’m trying to really learn), I managed to make it work.
+I want to be able to do this stuff on my own tomorrow, without looking clueless.

+During the workweek, I usually practice on the bus to and from work.
+It’s actually a great way to reinforce what I’ve learned.
+Hopefully, it becomes second nature soon.

+I also started exploring the chart.js library.
+I want to be able to use charts like line, bar, and pie charts for future projects — especially for something like an admin dashboard.
+I was able to render a component using hardcoded data, but doing it dynamically is the real goal.
+More practice needed!

+**Learning Points:**

+Here’s what I learned while implementing a filter:

+1. Store the original array in a state.
+For me, that was todos[].

+2. Create a separate state to store the filter condition.
+I used filter, initialized to 'all', and restricted it to <‘all’ | ‘active’ | ‘completed’>.

+3. Render conditionally based on the filter, like this:

+const displayTodos = todos.filter(todo => {
+  if (filter === 'active') return !todo.complete;
+  if (filter === 'completed') return todo.complete;
+  return true; // for 'all'
+});

+This displayTodos is what gets rendered in the UI.
+Understanding this flow has been a win for me, and I’ll keep practicing it until it clicks fully.

+**Challenges:**

+With charts, I only managed to get the basics — installed the libraries using:

+npm i chart.js react-chartjs-2

+Then imported the components I needed (e.g. Line, Bar, Pie) and registered them using:

+ChartJS.register(...);

+But if I’m being honest, I still don’t fully know what I’m doing here. 😅 It’s a work in progress.
+But hey — everything I know now once felt like this, so I’m hopeful.

+**Reflection:**

+I’m proud of my progress so far.
+My plan is to go deeper into the chart.js docs and strengthen my grasp on the filter logic.
+Most of all — I’m enjoying the journey.

+**Goals for the Coming Week:**

+I'm on night shifts all week, so I’m not expecting a huge amount of progress.
+That said, I do have a 300-word research proposal to submit on the 17th.
+Thankfully, I’ve already done half through group discussions, so it shouldn’t be too difficult to complete.

+I also need to finish some online modules before they expire.
+Staying ahead of deadlines is key — I’d rather not have my manager chasing me down. 😅

+For coding, I’ll focus on reviewing everything I’ve learned this week during my bus rides and maybe during night shifts (if my brain cooperates).
+My laptop is always with me — so I’ll do what I can.

+I’ll keep posting my logs and updates on Twitter, even if they’re small.
+For my blog and LinkedIn, I’ll aim to post weekly — I’d rather deliver quality over quantity.
+As for YouTube, I’m not quite bold enough for video yet, but… who knows what the future holds?

+Thanks for reading. 🙌